"It's coming on Christmas,

 I had learned that when you give your heart…and your hands…in helping others…you can find home, family, community and friendship anywhere.

-feel that sense of home and family radiating out from this small village through the starry night to embrace those who felt lonely or lost…wherever in the world they might be.
+As we sang Silent Night holding hands in our drafty community center at the close of the Christmas pageant, I could actually feel that sense of home and family radiating out from this small village through the starry night to embrace those who felt lonely or lost…wherever in the world they might be.
 Today I realize that I always had a river to skate away on.
 God had given me a heart from which a river of love, a river of giving, a river of service to others flowed…and that I could always skate away on it's solid presence…far, far away from loneliness, depression, or sadness.
 We all do.

 Kate